area9innovation/fast/mini/readme.md

 The compile server is based on these different languages:

-- commands: These provide the interface to the compiler itself to support compiles, lookups and similar (think of this as a Language Server Protocol)
+- commands: These provide the interface to the compiler itself to support compiles, reading files, and such.
+This exposes the low-level compilation and dependency handling engine.
 - forth: This is a Forth interpreter used by the server to construct and manipulate ASTs.
-  Since Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the comple server.
+  Since Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the compile server.
+  Think of this as the Language Server Protocol language to interface with the compiler.
 - exp: This is the AST for the program we are compiling.
-This is an extremely minimal AST, in order to keep the compiler as simple as possible
+This is an extremely minimal AST, in order to keep the compiler as simple as possible.
+This expresses the programs we compile.
-- types: The language comes with type inference for a Flow-like type system
+- types: The language comes with type inference for a Flow-like type system.

 Later, we will add:
-- Gringo syntax
+- Gringo syntax support to help convert strings to Forth-commands (and thus ASTs)
-- Runtime for forth
+- Runtime for Forth
-- Runtime for exp, where we define the types for ==, +, -, etc.
+- Std. runtime for exp, where we define the types for ==, +, -, etc.

 ## Mini Commands